State grants & scholarships

 Children of Veterans Tuition Grant

-The Children of Veterans Tuition Grant provides undergraduate tuition assistance to certain children between the ages of 16 and 26, who have been Michigan residents for 12 months prior to application.
+The Children of Veterans Tuition Grant program provides undergraduate tuition assistance to children of a Michigan veteran.

 Michigan Indian Tuition Waiver

 The Michigan Indian Tuition Waiver provides tuition assistance for qualifying Native Americans who are Michigan residents attending public colleges and universities in Michigan.
-Only applicants who are no less than 1/4 blood quantum as certified by their U.S. federally recognized tribal association will qualify.
+See the state website for application information.

-The program is intended to provide an educational benefit to the spouse and children of police officers and fire fighters killed in the line of duty.
+The Police Officer’s and Fire Fighter’s Survivor Tuition Grant is intended to provide an educational benefit to the spouse and children of police officers and fire fighters killed in the line of duty.

 State of Michigan saving for college programs